6 – 12 Curriculum

 Electives: Music, Visual Arts, Physical Education, Yearbook/Journalism

-English Literature: Modern Literature, Senior Thesis
+English Literature: Modern Literature

-History: Modern World History, 1750-present
+History: Modern World History 1815-present

-Math: Calculus or Statistics
+Math: Statistics

 Electives: Music, Visual Arts, Physical Education, Yearbook/Journalism